 Students are advised to consult LSU’s Commencement site, which live-streams the ceremony in addition to providing details for all graduation ceremonies.
-The Ceremony Information tab includes photograph information and seating availability, and the Graduate Resources tab houses information on caps and gowns and diplomas.
+The Ceremony Information tab includes seating availability, and the Graduate Resources tab houses information on caps and gowns and diplomas.
 Family and friends from out of town should consult the visitor information page for accommodation and parking information, maps, and directions.

 Please consult the instructions for checking the status of your paperwork on myLSU.